Employers Face Increased Exposure to Employee Lawsuits

 Documenting is critical.
 In addition, when you address performance or behavior issues, your documentation should clearly define the concern.
 It should also identify any actions taken to correct the situation.

 A paper trail shows that you acted to correct the issue.
-Again, have the employee sign the document to show they know about the issue.
+Again, have the employee sign the document to show they know about the problem.

 4. Be Proactive